gsa-oes/office-of-evaluation-sciences/_projects/1620-2-military-patient-secure-messaging.md

 ## What was the program change?

-DHA, Naval Medical Center Camp Lejeune (NMCCL), and OES designed an intervention involving follow-up emails send by providers to patients who had already both received in-person encouragement from their provider and been offered on-the-spot assistance in registering in the secure messaging system.
+DHA, Naval Medical Center Camp Lejeune (NMCCL), and OES designed an intervention involving follow-up emails sent by providers to patients who had already both received in-person encouragement from their provider and been offered on-the-spot assistance in registering in the secure messaging system.

 ## How did the evaluation work?